BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/2_HybridAzSHCI.md

 ### Explore Extensions ###

-1. On the **Extension** page, you see that both Azure Stack HCI Cluster nodes have the **(Windows) Admin Center agent** installed.
+1. On the **Extension** page, you see that Azure Stack HCI Cluster nodes have the **(Windows) Admin Center agent** installed.
 This was enabled by the steps we took in Task 1.

     ![Azure Arc WAC](./media/Arc-16.png "Azure Arc WAC")